cdaringe/rad/assets/site/0005-manual.md

 }
 ```

+Sweet!
+I bet node.js users wish they could just clone a repo and run `rad test`,
+then let the system "know" exactly what is needed to be test-ready!
+Similiarly,
-sweet! now, our `ci` task should depend on lint & test tasks, of which lint
+as shown above, our `ci` task should depend on lint & test tasks, of which both
+will await an `install` to complete!

-You can see `dependsOn` at work by using `--print-graph`:
+You can see what a task `dependsOn` by using `--print-graph`:

 ```bash
 $ rad ci --print-graph